fncbook/fnc/chapter6/euler.md

 If the local truncation error of the one-step method {eq}`onestepODE` satisfies $\tau_{i+1}(h)=O(h^p)$ for a positive integer $p$, then $p$ is the **order of accuracy** of the formula.
 ::::

-We could restate {numref}`Theorem {number} <theorem-euler-onestepGTE>` as saying that the global error has the same order of accuracy as the LTE.
+We could restate @theorem-euler-onestepGTE as saying that the global error has the same order of accuracy as the LTE.
 Note, however, that the $O(h^p)$ convergence hides a leading constant that grows exponentially in time.
 When the time interval is bounded as $h\to 0$, this does not interfere with the conclusion, but the behavior as $t\to\infty$ contains no such guarantee.

 (demo-euler-converge)=
 ::::{prf:example} Convergence of Euler's method